-New Year’s Day is my second favorite holiday.
+New Year’s Day is one of my favorite holidays.
 A time for gratitude, reflection, goal setting and resolutions.
 While I try to focus on the present the rest of the year, this is the day when I dedicate serious attention to the past and the future.

 I believe it is important to set goals.
 Without goals, we wouldn’t know where we were going, right?
 However, did you know that approximately 80% of New Year’s resolutions fail by February?
 Another common statistic is that only 8% of people actually uphold their resolutions.
 I created a guide that has worked for me, and hopefully it helps you in your path toward achieving your goals this upcoming year.
 Find a quiet room, grab a notebook and ponder these questions:

 - Start with gratitude.
 What happened last year that you are grateful for?